ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

         a. **The generated app for full control:** you can edit the generated app (html, typescript, css).

-        b. **The app model:** the app is generated from a model that designates the components for tables (grid, card, tree, dialog) and fields (text, image, combo, etc).
-You can modify the model to rebuild the app.
+        b. **The app model:** the app is generated from a yaml model that designates the components for tables (grid, card, tree, dialog) and fields (text, image, combo, etc).
+You can modify the yaml model to rebuild the app.

     This technology is currently in preview state - *not* ready for production.
 Please contact us if you would like to try it, and provide feedback.